brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-21.md

 "Okay, is that good?"

-"Considering I thought it would be in the Swadhisthana*, then yes, I suppose you could call it 'good'.
+"Considering I thought it would be in the Swadhisthana\[^131-1], then yes, I suppose you could call it 'good'.
 At least, it's a lot less awkward."

 "Fuck, I have no idea what you're talking about.
 Just get it over with!"